cloudoperators/juno/docs/proposals/005_carbon_loading_mechanism.md

 }
 ```

+**Internal Extensions:**
-**Internal Extensions**: These must be built first and then bundled together with the shell application.
-Greenhouse uses Turbo's dependency resolution to ensure that each extension is built before the shell application built.
-Additionally, the extensions are included as dependencies in the shell application's package.json file, ensuring they are bundled seamlessly with the shell application.
+Internal extensions must be built first and then bundled with the shell application.
+Greenhouse leverages Turbo's dependency resolution to ensure that each extension is built before the shell application is compiled.
+Additionally, the extensions are included as dependencies in the shell application's `package.json` file, ensuring seamless bundling.
+Integration and end-to-end tests are executed in the CI/CD pipeline, and vulnerability scans are performed using Trivy once the Docker image is created and pushed to the GitHub Container Registry (GHCR).

-**External Extensions**: These need to be retrieved, built, and tested during the build process.
-Once ready, they are added as dependencies in the shell application's package.json file, ensuring they are seamlessly bundled with the shell application.
+**External Extensions:**
+External extensions need to be retrieved, built, and tested as part of the build process, with all steps automated through a CI/CD pipeline.
+The approach depends on the source of the extension.
+To streamline and automate retrieval, building, and testing, it’s essential to maintain a list of external extensions along with their versions wherever possible.

+- Using npm packages: extensions can be retrieved from the npm registry by adding them as dependencies in the shell application's `package.json` file.
+These packages are built alongside the shell application.
+Testing primarily occurs during the build process to ensure proper integration, followed by end-to-end tests to verify that the extensions function as expected within the application.
+Vulnerability scans are performed using Trivy once the Docker image is created and pushed to the GHCR.

+- Using other sources: extensions can also be sourced from platforms like GitHub repositories or private registries.
+In these cases, they are retrieved within the CI/CD pipeline and built using a predefined build script.
+Once built, they are added as dependencies in the shell application's `package.json` file, ensuring seamless bundling.
+Testing occurs during the build process to ensure proper integration, followed by end-to-end tests to verify functionality.
+Vulnerability scans are performed using Trivy once the Docker image is created and pushed to the GHCR.

 ### Diagram